 When in an enclosed space, the signs of claustrophobia may include:

-- At a party – standing near the door in a crowded room, even if the room is large and spacious
+- at a party – standing near the door in a crowded room, even if the room is large

 Once a person has experienced a number of anxiety attacks, they can become increasingly afraid that they might experience another.
 They start to avoid the objects or situations that bring on the attack.
 However, any coping technique that relies on avoidance can only make the phobia worse.
 It seems that anticipating the possibility of confinement within a small space intensifies the feelings of anxiety and fear.

 Fear of treatment for claustrophobia